Altaaaf/Movie-Reviewer/README.md

 ## Features

-- [x] Webscrapes related movie details such as rating, trailer, images, genre, actors, etc
+- [x] Webscrapes related movie details such as rating, description, trailer, images, genre, actors, directors etc
 - [x] Search for movie using movie name or IMDb movie id from IMDb
 - [x] Comment and view users comments on any movie
 - [x] View previous searches on current session
+- [ ] Recommend related movies for users to check
 - [ ] Will add more eventually